A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: The basic Poisson mash model

-The optimization algorithm proceeds by maximizing a {\em lower bound to the likelihood}, sometimes called the ``evidence lower bound'', or ELBO \citep{blei2017variational, jordan1999introduction}.
+The algorithm for fitting the variational approximation proceeds by maximizing a lower bound to the likelihood, sometimes called the ``evidence lower bound'', or ELBO \citep{blei2017variational}.
 Since the likelihood naturally factorizes over the genes, the ELBO in turn is a simple sum,

 in which the ELBO for gene $j$ is